Skip to content

 “Even if you’re not the athletic type going and watching a game here and there, and feeling the spirit is awesome.”

 Meet this year’s MTU EPA Campus Rainworks Team!
-Meet this year’s MTU EPA Campus Rainworks Team!
+T Meet this year’s MTU EPA Campus Rainworks Team!

 The EPA Campus Rainworks team’s goal is to incorporate green infrastructure and sustainable practices into the MTU campus.
 The team has chosen the area surrounding the new Lot 26 as the region of campus to focus on (where this image was captured)!
 The team has met with a professional contact and is working toward an improved design!
 The official EPA challenge has been canceled due to a lack of funding.
 Still, this year’s team is committed to upholding the expectations and values of the design process to have a meaningful year of learning and advancement.